flame-engine/flame/doc/flame/collision_detection.md

 the quad tree algorithm to work properly.
 There are also additional parameters to make the system more efficient:

-- `minimumDistance`: minimum distance between objects to consider them as possibly collideable.
+- `minimumDistance`: minimum distance between objects to consider them as possibly colliding.
   If `null` - the check is disabled, it is default behavior
 - `maxObjects`: maximum objects count in one quadrant.
 Default to 25.
 - `maxDepth`: - maximum nesting levels inside quadrant.
 Default to 10

-If you use the quad tree system, you can make algorithm even more efficient by implementing the `onComponentTypeCheck` function of the `CollisionCallbacks` mixin in your components.
-It is useful if you need to prevent collision of items of different types.
-The result of the calculation is cached so you should not check any dynamical parameters here, the function is intended to be used as a pure type checker:
+If you use the quad tree system, you can make it even more efficient by implementing the `onComponentTypeCheck` function of the `CollisionCallbacks` mixin in your components.
+It is useful if you need to prevent collisions of items of different types.
+The result of the calculation is cached so you should not check any dynamic parameters here, the function is intended to be used as a pure type checker:

 ```dart